Another new feature in C2 are the struct-functions.

 }

-- struct-functions are defined in the same module as the struct (not necessary the same file!)
+• Struct functions are defined in the same module as the struct (not necessarily the same file!)

-- there cannot be a regular member x and a struct function foo.x.
+• There cannot be a struct member x and a struct function Foo.x.

-- a (non-static) struct-function is required to have 'Type*' or 'const Type*' as the first argument
+• A (non-static) struct function is required to have 'Type*' or 'const Type*' as its first argument.

-- struct-function can also be assigned to variables of type Function with the correct proto-type: callback = Foo.add;
+• A struct function may also be assigned to variables of type Function with the correct prototype: callback = Foo.add;

 Extra notes: